How does the jet stream affect my flight time?

-Flights between London and New York, or other transatlantic routes can vary considerably in their flight time.
+The private jet cost between London and New York, or other transatlantic routes, can vary according to factors such as aircraft type.
+But flight time is another variable.
 Typically, an eastbound flight from the US to Europe is faster than flying in the other direction, due to the push factor of a jet stream.

 It’s not uncommon for pilots – of both airline and private jet flights – to save a lots of time against schedule on a eastbound Atlantic flight, particularly in the winter and early spring.